 Supports in employment

 The NDIS can fund supports in employment for participants who need extra help to achieve their employment goals.
-This is sometimes called Supported Employment.

 Generally, these supports are greater than what may be reasonably provided by an employer or with the support of Disability Employment Services (DES) .

-New pricing for supports in employment
+Pricing for supports in employment

-The new pricing means that while participants will continue to receive the support they need, providers now claim these supports in a different way.
+The new pricing also means that while participants will continue to receive the support they need, providers now claim these supports in a different way.

-Participants can purchase frequent and ongoing on-the-job employment supports using their plan funding.
 They can use these supports in any workplace they choose, including government and non-government organisations, an ADE, social enterprises, micro-businesses, or in self-employment or a family run business.

 As with other group-based Core supports, the Price Guide now lists a single unit price for each different time of the day or day of the week.